| Title: | Genetic Algorithm and Particle Swarm Optimization |

 is always possible.

-Denote by the probability of a chromosome to become a parent.
+Denote by the probability of a chromosome becoming a parent.

-more fitted chromosomes have higher probability of becoming a parent.
+fitter chromosomes have a higher probability of becoming a parent.

 Denote by the vector of parameters used by the algorithm.